 Get in touch with Gianna:

-Jamie is a LIDA trained postpartum doula, lactation education counselor, mother and step mother to four children.
+Jamie is a LIDA trained birth & postpartum doula, lactation education counselor, mother and step mother to four children.
 From the time she was a little girl, Jamie loved everything to do with babies.
 She was the first one to jump in and lend a helping hand, and knew she always wanted a life full of little ones.
 After the birth of her first daughter in 2019, Jamie immersed herself into learning more about lactation, child birth and newborn care.
-She set a goal to transition from her 8 year legal career into a postpartum doula and is now dedicating herself to helping new families navigate the fourth trimester.
+She set a goal to transition from her 7 year paralegal career into a postpartum doula and is now dedicating herself to helping families navigate pregnancy through the fourth trimester.
+The Doting Doula offers birth & labor support as well as overnight postpartum support.

 Honey is a LIDA trained birth doula with a passion for making moms feel safe and heard throughout their pregnancy, labor, delivery and beyond.
 After going through two traumatic births herself, she felt a strong calling to become a doula and provide a calm, informed environment for birthing women and their partners.
 Her main goal is to have her clients look back on their birth and feel nothing but empowerment, whatever that may look like for them.
 Honey thoroughly goes over your birth wishes with you in your prenatal visits to ensure your birth team is all on the same page.
 She helps you go into labor feeling strong, confident, and ready to advocate for yourself and your baby.
 She brings a calm energy to the birthing room.